tomerkoren/tomerkoren.github.io/index.md

 ## About

-I am a Research Scientist in Google, Mountain View.
+I am a Research Scientist at Google, Mountain View.
 I received my PhD in December 2016 from the Technion---Israel Institute of Technology, where my advisor was Prof. Elad Hazan.

 My research interests are in machine learning and optimization.